Christopher Coutu: Fiscal policy

 Coutu is one of the most fiscally conservative members of the Connecticut House of Representatives.
 He has been a notable critic of Connecticut's fiscal policy, which he claims inhibits job creation.
 He opposes the extension of the State of Connecticut Earned Income Credit for middle-class and low-income families, stating that the federal tax credits for low-earning families are sufficient.

 In 2011, he proposed removing the Small Business Entity Tax for businesses with 10 or fewer employees. and to cap bonding at 10% of total budget.

 Later that year, Coutu assisted and proposed a Connecticut no-tax budget.

 On October 26, 2011, Coutu cast the lone no vote against a $1.1 billion piece of legislation.
 He stated, "How can we raise taxes on all families by $800 annually to provide hundreds of millions of dollars to a few private companies."

 Gun control

 In 2009, Coutu joined a bipartisan coalition that successfully challenged legislation that banned large-capacity ammunition magazines and firearm microstamping.
 He cosponsored mail in permit registration and deer hunting with a revolver.
-In 2010, he received an A rating from the National Rifle Association and was endorsed by the CT Citizen Defense League.
+In 2010, he received an A rating from the National Rifle Association of America and was endorsed by the CT Citizen Defense League.